Oxygen Chamber Operators

 Sussex MS Centre

 The Sussex MS Centre is a small, inclusive, self-help, independently funded Centre supporting people with Multiple Sclerosis.
-We offer drug free therapies such as Oxygen Therapy, Acupuncture, Massage and Shiatsu and exercise classes including Keep Fit, Pilates and Yoga.
-The Centre provides an excellent space for socialising which helps to prevent feelings of isolation.
+We offer drug free therapies such as Oxygen Therapy, Acupuncture, Massage and Shiatsu, and exercise classes including Keep Fit, Pilates and Yoga.
 Our aims are to maintain flexibility, mobility, and provide pain relief promoting well-being and a positive attitude for those with MS.

 The oxygen in the air we breathe is constantly treating the day to day damage we sustain - repairing and renewing our cells.
 When tissues are damaged the capillaries they contain are also damaged.
 This reduces the flow of blood that transports oxygen, which may limit or even prevent recovery.
 Members breathe oxygen through a mask or hood, whilst the pressure on the inside of the chamber is increased.

-We are looking for people who would be happy to train up as a Volunteer Oxygen Chamber Operator and who could be available on Monday afternoons from 1.15-3.15pm and also Saturday mornings and to possibly be on call for shifts that other volunteers can't make due to either ill health or holidays.(you don't have to be available for both of those days, either would be fine)
+We are looking for people who would be happy to train up as a Volunteer Oxygen Chamber Operator to be on call for shifts that other volunteers can't make.
+Shift = 3.5/4hrs

 You do not need to have any specific experience as you will receive full training.

-- Opportunity to work and be a part of an MS Centre and gain
+- Opportunity to work and be a part of the MS Centre and gain

 social interaction (of which there is a lot, being a very friendly